What Service Do You Require?

 - Your U.S. parent’s U.S. passport or notarized true copy of U.S. passport;

-- Your U.S. parent’s precise list of physical presence in the U.S. prior to your birth aboard;
+- Your U.S. parent’s precise list of physical presence in the U.S. prior to your birth abroad;

 - Evidence of your U.S. parent’s physical presence in the U.S. such as: high school and university transcripts, military honorable discharge showing dates of service, Social Security Earning Statement, IRS W-2 forms, employers letters or certificates, salary slips, bank records (checking account statements), credit card statements, previous passports with stamps, etc.;

 - Complete online and print Form DS-11: Application for a U.S. Passport, please do not sign this document;

 - Use our online system to schedule an appointment.